Temple routs UConn, Huskies set NCAA records for futility

 The Owls (8-4, 7-1 American), who started the year 0-2, finished the regular season with three straight wins and victories in six of their final seven games.

-It took Temple just two minutes to go 71 yards for the first score of the game, an 18-yard run from Wright on an option play.
-After UConn tied the game at 7 a few minutes later, Wright took the kickoff at the 1-yard-line, and went 99 yards straight up the middle of the field for a touchdown.
+It took Temple just two minutes to go 71 yards for the first score of the game, an 18-yard run from Wright, who took a pitch on an option play.
+After UConn tied the game at 7 a few minutes later, Wright grabbed the kickoff at the 1-yard-line, and went 99 yards straight up the middle of the field for a touchdown.

+"Previously playing UConn, I never really did what I felt like I should do," the junior said.
+"So, coming into this game, I just wanted to make sure I didn't feel the same way I felt prior."

 The Owls scored on seven of their eight first-half possessions and led 40-7 after two quarters.
-They finished with 516 total yards.
+They never took their foot off the gas pedal and finished with 516 total yards.

+"They just keep playing," said Temple coach Geoff Collins.
+"If we're down at halftime or if we're up by 33 at halftime, we just want to play our brand of football.
+"It's a pretty good brand."

+UConn, on the other hand, has some work to do on its football reputation.

 The Huskies (1-11, 0-8) this season gave up the most yards (7,409), yards per game (617.4), points (605) and points per game (50.41) of any major college football team in NCAA history.